ENCCS/qas2025/content/day0.md

-# Day 0: Before You Arrive
+# Day 0: Before you arrive

 *Everything you need to know before the Quantum Autumn School 2025*